Policy TrackerNZMETHODOLOGY

 The neutral rate series is manually compiled from RBNZ MPS statements.
 For quarters before the RBNZ began publishing explicit estimates, values are backfilled from the RBNZ's Finding Neutral research bulletin and earlier MPS commentary.
 Coverage extends to Q1 2000 but is denser from around 2010.

-The real r* override in the Parameter Playground accepts a real value and adds current inflation internally to convert to nominal before applying the formula — consistent with the nominal framework throughout.
+The r* override in the Parameter Playground accepts a real value and adds current inflation internally to convert to nominal before applying the formula — consistent with the nominal framework throughout.

 INFLATION TARGET π*